-A workshop in which participants explore drawing as a research tool.
-Rather than starting from presupposed ideas of what drawing is or how a drawing should look like, they are invited to practically research ways and forms in which drawing can work for their specific research.
-Groups experiment with different methods and practice different drawing exercises, to create a method that sensitizes them to the worlds they research.
+A workshop in which we explore drawing as a research tool.
+Rather than starting from presupposed ideas of what drawing is or how a drawing should look like, participants are invited to practically research ways and forms in which drawing can work for their specific research.
+We experiment with different methods and practice different drawing exercises, to create a method that sensitizes them to the worlds they research.

 Sensitivities at work